Get ideas for your garden Be inspired

 Plant hardy plants while the ground is warm and moist.

-Autumn containers are a great way to add colour to your garden.
+Containers are a great way to add colour to your garden.
+Use a loam based compost such as John Innes to retain moisture and nutrients, but prevent waterlogging..

 Now is the best time to lay turf – the soil is still warm from the summer and moist with autumn rain.